imp-dance/haakon.dev-2024/features/articles/data/radix-os.md

 title: Radix OS
 date: 2024-10-5
 summary: >
-  Radix OS is a operating system simulated in browser, built using Radix, Zustand and React.
+  Radix OS is a operating system simulated in browser, built using Radix, Zustand and React!
+Let me take you through the journey of development
 img: /images/radix-os.jpg
 ---